openwisp/openwisp-controller/docs/user/settings.rst

 | **default**: | ``False`` |
 +--------------+-----------+

-Setting this to ``True`` will hide subnets and IPs generated using `subnet division rules <#subnet-division-app>`_ from being displayed on the changelist view of Subnet and IP admin.
+Setting this to ``True`` will hide subnets and IP addresses generated by :doc:`subnet division rules <subnet-division-rules>` from being displayed in the list of Subnets and IP addresses in the admin dashboard.

+.. _OPENWISP_CONTROLLER_SUBNET_DIVISION_TYPES:

 ``OPENWISP_CONTROLLER_SUBNET_DIVISION_TYPES``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~